 There is no fee to participate.
-The Region IV PHTC will cover travel costs (e.g., transportation to/from Atlanta, hotel, meals) for the in-person Retreat Nov 1 - Nov 3, 2023.
-If conditions do not allow safe travel, the opening retreat will be virtual (3 hours each day from Nov 1 - Nov 3).
+The Region IV PHTC will cover travel costs (e.g., transportation to/from Atlanta, hotel, meals) for the in-person Retreat in Atlanta, GA Oct 22-24, 2025.
 All other sessions are virtual through Zoom video conference technology.